No. 18 Kentucky fights back again to top Vanderbilt 56-47

 LEXINGTON, Ky.
+(AP) — Kentucky believes it will figure out how to start games with the focus and resolve it has shown in closing them.

+Now would be fine by coach John Calipari after again watching his No. 18 Wildcats having to scrap past Vanderbilt.

-(AP) — Ashton Hagans and Keldon Johnson each scored 15 points and combined to rally No. 18 Kentucky from another slow start in a 56-47 win over Vanderbilt on Saturday night.
+Ashton Hagans and Keldon Johnson each scored 15 points and combined to rally Kentucky from another slow start in a 56-47 win over Vanderbilt on Saturday night.

+“We’ve got to figure out how we start games, this is getting ridiculous,” the coach said after the Wildcats (12-3, 2-1 Southeastern Conference) had to climb from a second consecutive double-digit hole in the early minutes.

+“It’s five halves in a row where we just start the game and we’re getting smashed.”

+This time it was Kentucky’s initial failure to defend the Commodores’ perimeter shooting, which propelled them to a 16-5 lead and 30-28 edge at the break.
+Vanderbilt was pretty effective inside the arc as well, shooting 11 of 22 overall and hanging in as Kentucky slowly closed the gap.

-Perimeter shooting propelled the Commodores to a 16-5 lead and 30-28 edge at the break.
-Johnson and Hagans then combined to score the first seven points of the second half for the Wildcats’ first lead at 35-30.
-Kentucky (12-3, 2-1 Southeastern Conference) steadily pulled away for its second consecutive win despite a season low in points.
+Johnson and Hagans then took over and combined to score the first seven points of the second half for the Wildcats’ first lead at 35-30.
+Kentucky steadily pulled away for its second consecutive win, despite a season low in points.

+“It’s just clicking together and not letting up on the defensive end,” said Hagans, who made 7 of 9 shots and had four assists and three steals.
+“As the season goes along, we’re going to click on at the beginning of the game and just get it going from there.”

 Kentucky shot 53 percent after halftime and 50 percent overall, while holding Vanderbilt to just 6 of 25 (24 percent) in the final 20 minutes.
+Three-point defense was key as the Wildcats allowed just 2 of 14 in the second half.

+“We gave up some 3s to guys that usually make shots,” Kentucky guard Immanuel Quickley said, “and we had to press up on them, make them drive and I think we did that.”

 The Wildcats also outrebounded the Commodores 38-21, with Reid Travis’ 12 boards leading the way.
-Immanuel Quickley added 12 points for the Wildcats.
+Quickley’s outside shooting also helped as he had 12 points with three 3s for the Wildcats.

 Aaron Nesmith had 11 points, while Saben Lee and Joe Toye added nine apiece for Vanderbilt (9-6, 0-3), which shot below 40 percent for the second consecutive game.